 FINANCIAL RESULTS

-In 2024, the Group saw a tough operating environment in China.
-The Group’s cement and clinker sales volumes have decreased slightly from 20.5 million tons in 2023 to 20.0 million tons in 2024 and the Group has recorded a 19.8% decrease in gross profit as compared to 2023.
-However, the Group has still maintained strong cash flows, with stable EBITDA maintaining at approximately RMB2.9 billion and 2.6 billion in 2023 and 2024, respectively.
-The Group’s net gearing ratio has in turn increased from 60.4% in 2023 to 65.3% in 2024, as a result of the increase in borrowings for capacity development during the year.
+In 2025, the Group saw a tough operating environment in China.
+The Group’s cement and clinker sales volumes have increased slightly from 20.0 million tons in 2024 to 21.8 million tons in 2025 and the Group has recorded a 24.6% increase in gross profit as compared to 2024.
+Moreover, the Group has maintained strong cash flows, with stable EBITDA maintaining at approximately RMB2.6 billion and 3.0 billion in 2024 and 2025, respectively.
+The Group’s net gearing ratio has in turn increased from 65.3% in 2024 to 71.6% in 2025, as a result of the increase in borrowings for capacity development during the year.
 The ratio is still maintained at a low industry level to provide a healthy statement of financial positions in the Group.

 DIVIDEND

-Having considered the Group’s stable net profit for the year ended 31 December 2024, the Board has recommended payment of a final dividend of RMB3.4 cents per ordinary share for this financial year.
+Having considered the Group’s increased net profit for the year ended 31 December 2025, the Board has recommended payment of a final dividend of RMB4.8 cents per ordinary share for this financial year.

 OPERATIONS